Charlie Baker: Personal life

-Baker married Lauren Cardy Schadt, another Kellogg alumnus, in 1987.
+Baker married Lauren Cardy Schadt, a Kellogg alumna, in 1987.
 Schadt had been working as an assistant account executive at a New York advertising agency.
 She is the daughter of James P. Schadt, the former CEO of Reader's Digest and Cadbury Schweppes Americas Beverages.
 After a career in advertising, she served as Board Chair and Director of Institutional Advancement at Marian Court College, which closed in 2015.
 They live in Swampscott, Massachusetts.
 They have three children, Charlie, Andrew ("A.J."), and Caroline.

 Baker has weighed in on popular culture issues from time to time: in 2015, Boston magazine wrote a piece on his music preferences, stating that Baker "is shamelessly Top 40 in his tastes, stuck mostly in the classic rock that dominated radio of his teens and twenties, aka the 1970s and '80s" but holding "a deep knowledge and appreciation for the Ramones, Green Day, and the Dropkick Murphys."
 That same year, Baker, a lifelong Star Wars fan, admitted to not being a fan of the prequels nor the sequels to the original trilogy.
 In a 2022 interview with CNN's Jake Tapper, he credited David Bowie with predicting the negative role that Internet-based social media would have on politics.

 On June 22, 2018, Baker's son Andrew "AJ" Baker was accused of sexually assaulting a woman on a JetBlue flight.
 The next week, Baker responded to questions about the incident and said his son would fully cooperate with the Massachusetts U.S. Attorney's Office's independent review of the matter.
 A.J. later settled a drunk-driving charge in Lynnfield, Massachusetts in May 2023.